 Symptoms of SIBO include gas, bloating, diarrhea and/or constipation, and abdominal pain.
 SIBO can lead to intestinal permeability (leaky gut), autoimmune conditions, food sensitivities, nutrient deficiencies, inflammation, and other health issues.
-To learn more about causes and how to beat SIBO naturally, read this article.

 Delayed gastric emptying is highly associated with dyspepsia.
 Gastroparesis is a disorder that slows or stops the movement of food from your stomach to your small intestines.
 Many symptoms of gastroparesis overlap those of dyspepsia and include bloating, a feeling of fullness, heartburn, nausea and vomiting.

 Anxiety and depression are highly associated with dyspepsia.
 This is due to the bidirectional gut-brain axis which links gut function to emotional and cognitive functions.

 Around 75% of people with dyspepsia also suffer from anxiety and almost 50% with depression (5).
 People who are stressed or tired may experience dyspepsia, especially when they eat in a stressful situation.

 Certain medications may cause dyspepsia and/or make symptoms worse.
 These medications include:

 - Steroid medications